How to Grow Avocado

 2. A few weeks prior to planting, improve your soil by digging through a mixture of well-rotted manure and blood & bone.

-3. Citrus do not need pruning, but it can improve crop development.
+3. Avocados do not need pruning, but it can improve crop development.

 See more on Avocado planting and harvest time.